 When it comes to sweet doughnuts, my penchant is for those near-spherical doughnuts that are dusted with caster sugar and filled with fresh jam: ideally strawberry jam for me but I would hardly turn down any jam if it is in a doughnut!

 However, a savoury doughnut is a great thing eat; it needs to be small but packed with flavour, and is excellent served either hot (these doughnuts reheat well in the oven) or cold.
-They are particularly great served with a good dip.
+They are particularly great served as a starter with a good dip.

 Savoury doughnuts are best made small, making tasty canapés, part of a buffet or a starter.
 I often like to serve them as one of the savoury components of Afternoon Tea.